 Driving Through Atlanta

 While Atlanta’s major highways have something of a reputation for rush hour traffic, the city’s unique grid of surface streets makes navigating the various neighborhoods a breeze.
-Many of the city’s distinct communities and world-class destinations are within just a few miles of the main Peachtree Street, one of the city’s most renowned roadways.
-Additionally, Atlanta has some of the state’s best public parking opportunities, ensuring travelers have a safe place to leave their car wherever they decide to visit.
+Many of the city’s distinct communities and world-class destinations are within just a few miles of the main Peachtree Street.

 Making the Most of Mass Transit

-Serving over 420,000 passengers every weekday, the MARTA’s trains, buses and para-transit vehicles offer one of the most convenient, safest and cleanest transportation options imaginable.
-With stops at some of the city’s favorite venues, shopping destinations and dining districts, this unique mass transit system makes getting around Atlanta both easy and affordable.
+Serving over 420,000 passengers every weekday, the MARTA’s trains, buses and para-transit vehicles offer convenient transportation options.
+With stops at some of the city’s favorite venues, shopping destinations and dining districts, this mass transit system makes getting around Atlanta both easy and affordable.

 Another public transportation option is the Atlanta Streetcar.
-Serving a 2.7-mile loop with 12 unique stops, this fun and timely service allows visitors to make their way to Centennial Olympic Park, Martin Luther King, Jr. National Historical Park, as well as the numerous opportunities for stops found throughout the Downtown area.
+Serving a 2.7-mile loop with 12 stops, the service allows visitors to make their way to Centennial Olympic Park and Martin Luther King, Jr. National Historical Park, as well as stops throughout Downtown Atlanta.

 Strolling Through the City